 “A global economic crisis is here and I’ve already lost a portion of my investment.
 Do I need to get out now?”

-Senior international professionals have felt particular angst around the market’s performance this year.
+Senior international professionals have felt particular angst around the market’s performance in recent times.

 You’re working abroad to ensure you can get and keep the life you want…